Union Pacific forecasts third-quarter profit below estimates

-Oct 3 Union Pacific Corp, the No.1 U.S. railroad, forecast third-quarter profit below analysts' expectations as mild summer weather and flooding in Colorado hurt coal shipments.
+Union Pacific Corp (UNP.N), the No.1 U.S. railroad, forecast third-quarter profit below analysts' expectations as mild summer weather and flooding in Colorado hurt coal shipments.

 Shares of the company fell 1.6 percent in extended trading.